This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 You’re probably wondering if it’s easy to find a rare 1982 copper penny like this Small Date variety.

-Only one has been discovered so far, but relatively few people take time to really search their 1982 pennies, too.
-The average circulated 1982 penny is worth 2 cents or less — so most people don’t think of these old pennies as having much value.
+Only two have been discovered so far, but relatively few people take time to really search their 1982 pennies, too.
+The average circulated 1982 penny is worth 2 to 3 cents or less — so most people don’t think of these old pennies as having much value.

 If you’re diligent, you might find a 1982-D Small Date copper penny or another valuable error coin like it.
 So, if you find a 1982 D penny, keep it!

-You’ll need weigh all of your 1982-D pennies.
-The most efficient, foolproof method is to check them each with a gram scale — which you can buy at a local big-box retail store or online for less than $20.
+You’ll also need weigh all of your 1982-D pennies.
+The most efficient, foolproof method is to check them each on a coin scale — which you can buy at a local big-box retail store or online for less than $20.

 Checking the coin’s weight is the easiest way to determine whether a penny is made from a copper-based (brass, in this case) alloy or the copper-plated zinc composition that virtually all other 1982-D Small Date pennies are made from.